tremor-rs/tremor-www-main/content/blog/2020-08-06-to-async-or-not-to-async.md

 ## Async/futures

 Futures, and in rust `async/await` (short async from here on), work differently than threads.
 With threads, the operating system has ultimate control over which thread is scheduled to work when.
-With async we can more flexibily manage scheduling in application code.
+With async we can more flexibly manage scheduling in application code.
 This has many advantages in systems software.

 Instead of the operating system preempting a thread, tasks require coordination within the application.
 The advantage is that since we can control where we take a pause, we can provide soft guarantees that the thread of control yields to the task schedulers in a way that better fits the application.
 A good example is async-io, where we allow another task to work whenever we have to wait for some IO.